There are several ways to open new tab:

 To create an exact copy of a tab including its history, choose Clone Tab from the tab’s contextual menu.
 In the Settings you can decide whether cloned tab should open next to the original one, or at the end of the Tab Bar.

 Group tabs into Tab Stacks

 Tab Stacks are created by dragging one tab on top of another.
 You can add more, or remove individual tabs from the stack as you see fit.
-Vivaldi can group similar tabs into a stack for you too, based on built-in logic (choose Group Similar Tabs to Stack from tab context menu).
+Vivaldi can group tabs from the same domain into a Tab Stack automatically by selecting Stack Tabs by Host from the context menu.
 Individual tabs can be also selected using Ctrl (⌘) or Shift keys and grouped into a stack from contextual menu.
 Find out more about Grouping Tabs.

 Tile multiple tabs

 Vivaldi allows display of several webpages at once.
 With active Tab Stack or multiple selected tabs, you can tile webpages either using contextual menu or the Page Tiling button in Status Bar.